chengsun/ep/docs/Diary.md

 21/1/13 *(~4 hours)*
 -------
 * Expanded on my Rationale and Timeline.
-* Continued work on mesh vertex split operation.
+* Continued work on mesh vertex split operation using ryg's half-edge blog post.

 22/1/13 *(~4 hours)*
 -------
 * After more work, the mesh vertex splitting operation seems to work now.
   I still need to test the corner cases.
 * I am now trying to implement the
-  [face split operation][ryg halfedge-practice].
+  [face split operation][ryg halfedge-practice] using ryg's half-edge blog post.

 23/1/13 *(30 minutes)*
 -------